MichalEder/FolderSync/README.md

 **Usage**

 Install Requirements: The script uses the hashlib, shutil, os, argparse, and typing modules.
+All modules are part of Python standard library.
 If you don't have them, install them using pip: pip install hashlib shutil os argparse typing

 Execute the Script: